You are most welcome to republish any information from the 'concerned Australians' website, but please include a link and acknowledge the source.

 Report by Rev.Dr Djiniyini Gondarra OAM and Rosalie Kunoth Monks OAM (LINK)Media Release by ‘concerned Australians' (DOC) |

-Australian Aboriginal people give their views on the Northern Territory Intervention - February 2010“This Is What We Said” Order Form (DOC)“This Is What We Said” Media Release (DOC)
+Australian Aboriginal people give their views on the Northern Territory Intervention - February 2010Download the book (3 MB)

 |